input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-07-addresses.md

 ## Public Key Addresses

-As mentioned in the [Introduction](/#you-own-your-money), the wallets you see in the user interface are a convenient representation of the fact that you own a secret key to spend money in this particular wallet.
+As mentioned in the [Introduction](/#you-own-your-money), the wallets you can see in the user interface are a convenient representation of the fact that you own a secret key to spend money in this particular wallet.
 But how is such spending verified by the network and how can you receive money from others?
 The answer is that along with the secret key